Directorate of Student and Academic Services

 14.2 Where a student fails to comply with a penalty, this may lead to further disciplinary action.
 Failure to comply with a discipline penalty may lead to a student not being able to attend their graduation ceremony.

 15.1 A student has the right to appeal against the final decision of an authorised officer in relation to minor offences, the final decision of the Discipline Committee, and the penalties that are imposed.
 Appeals forms must be submitted within 10 calendar days of the official notification of the disciplinary decision.
 Appeals may only be made on one or both of the following grounds:

 (a) procedural irregularity in the conduct of the case;

-(b) there is new evidence that can be substantiated, including exceptional circumstances, which was not known at the time, and may have affected the outcome had it been known to the Authorised Officer/Committee and there is a valid reason for not making it known at the time.
+(b) there is new evidence that can be substantiated, including exceptional circumstances, which was not known at the time, and may have affected the outcome had it been known to the authorised officer/Discipline Committee and there is a valid reason for not making it known at the time.

-12.2 Each appeal will be reviewed in the first instance by the Head of Academic Quality and Student Conduct or nominee or by the Pro Vice-Chancellor (Students) if the Head of Academic Quality and Student Conduct has had previous involvement with the case.
-They will decide whether the appeal has any real prospect of success or if there is some other compelling reason why the appeal should be considered.
-If not, the appeal may be rejected at this stage.
+15.2 Each appeal will be reviewed in the first instance by a Chair of the University Discipline Committee not previously involved with the case.
+The Chair will decide whether there are valid grounds for appeal or if there is some other compelling reason why the appeal should be considered.

-12.3 Appeals against the decision of an Authorising Officer will be heard by the Discipline Committee.
-Appeals against the decision of the Discipline Committee will be heard by the Discipline Appeals Committee.
-The members of the Discipline Appeals Committee considering the appeal must be different to the original Discipline Committee.
+15.3 If the appeal is against an outcome imposed by an authorised officer, the Chair can either accept the appeal and amend the previous outcome, or the appeal can be rejected.
+If the appeal is against the decision of the Discipline Committee and if the Chair agrees that there is a case to be heard, the case will be considered by the Discipline Appeals Committee.
+The members of the Discipline Appeals Committee considering the appeal will be different to the original Discipline Committee.